ResponsiblyAI/learn/index.md

 CS PhD student
 Boston University

-**Audience.** Multidisciplinary: approximately half the students are pursuing an LLM (Masters degree) in Law and Technology from University of Haifa.The remaining half are Data Science & Engineering senior undergrad students from the Technion.
+**Audience.** Multidisciplinary: approximately half the students are pursuing an LLM (Masters degree) in Law and Technology from University of Haifa.
+The remaining half are Data Science & Engineering senior undergrad students from the Technion.

 **Structure.** The course comprises six meetings of four hours, in a workshop format.
 The topics explore some of the core issues in the landscape of AI, law and society.